carpentries-incubator/docker-introduction/_extras/e03-sequence-alignment.md

 > ## Exercise: Container checks
 >
-> What commands would you use to explore the Linux system on the container?
-> What command would you use to find "who" is the default user of this container?
 > Give it a try before checking the solution.
 >
 > > ## Solution